Table of Contents

 Shopping arcades (商店街, shōtengai) are shopping streets found in neighborhoods all around Japan.
 Often made up of privately owned local shops, cafes and restaurants, they can be pleasant places to shop at a more relaxed pace, and find items that typical department stores may not carry.

 24 hour convenience stores, known as konbini in Japanese, are everywhere in Japan.
 Konbini offer a lifeline in rural areas where supermarkets may be further away and close earlier than in cities.
 Drinks (including alcohol), snacks, magazines, and pre-packaged meals are the staple of these stores, and supplies including basic clothing, stationery, and umbrellas are also available.
-Most convenience stores have bank ATMs, as well as multimedia kiosks where you can buy tickets for concerts, make travel reservations, pay for goods bought online and much more.
+Most convenience stores have printers/copiers and bank ATMs, as well as multimedia kiosks where you can buy tickets for concerts, make travel reservations, pay for goods bought online and much more.
 They also handle postal/courier services and payments for utility/phone bills, tax and pensions.

 Drug stores in Japan carry daily items including cosmetics, toiletries, cleaning supplies, snacks and non-prescription drugs (prescription drugs are also available depending on the store).
 Medicines are more strictly controlled in Japan than in many western countries, so you may find it difficult to find stronger drugs without a prescription.
 Some clinics have their own dispensaries while others will refer you to a nearby yakkyoku (薬局, pharmacy).